SpencerJP/spence-tm-discovery/README.md

 # Spencer's Event Discovery

 This is an event finder using the public Ticketmaster API.
-This project was made in React-Redux.
+This project was made with React, Redux, and Semantic UI React library.

 ## Installation:

 1. Clone to desktop.
 2. Run "npm install"
-3. Insert missing API keys from ticketmaster into the .env file.
 4. Run "npm start" to run the application locally, or "npm run build" to transpile and minify the project.

 ## Requirements: